yehiareda4/MiraRecycleView/README.md

 ##### Description

-MiraRecycleView is a RecyclerView(advanced and flexible version of ListView) with pulling to refresh, loading more, swiping to dismiss, dragging and drop, animations ,sticky header, show or hide toolbar and FAB when scrolling and many other features.You can use it ```just like RecyclerView```.
-Support AndroidX now.
+MiraRecycleView is a RecyclerView(advanced and flexible version of ListView) with pulling to refresh,shimmer, loading more, animations .You can use

 Notice that MiraRecycleView is a project under development.